Spherical Principal Curves: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct numerical experiments with real data analysis and several simulated examples to assess the practical performance of the proposed methods, which are implemented by the algorithms in Section 4.
-The Python codes used to implement the methods and to carry out some experiments are available at \url{https://github.com/Janghyun1230/Spherical-Principal-Curve} in order that one can reproduce the same results.
+This section conducts numerical experiments with real data analysis and simulated examples to assess the practical performance of the proposed methods.
+The experiment can be reproduced at \url{https://github.com/Janghyun1230/Spherical-Principal-Curve}.
+Moreover, we provide R package, \textbf{spherepc} at \url{https://cran.r-project.org/package=spherepc}, which implements the spherical principal curves for a variety of datasets lying on $S^2$.